Current bills SCCOE is sponsoring, along with their summaries, impact, fact sheets, and/or infographics. For

 Equity Impact:

-AB 2176 Ensuring Educational Access for Incarcerated Students
+AB 243 Ensuring Access to Post-Secondary Education for Incarcerated Youth

 Summary: